Image

 • Dementia: Bacteria from gingivitis may enter the brain through the nerve channels in the head or through the bloodstream.
 This might lead to the development of an Alzheimer\’s disease.

 Now, conversely, there are certain health conditions that affect your dental health condition.
-In fact, the number of illnesses than can adversely affect oral health are indeed many.
+In fact, the number of illnesses that can adversely affect oral health are indeed many.
 To list a few among them are:

 HIV/AIDS: Oral problems, such as painful mucosal lesions, are common in people who have HIV/AIDS.

 Osteoporosis: Osteoporosis is a disease that causes bones to become weak and brittle.
-Therefore, it is often responsible for loss of jawbone mass and tooth loss as a consequence.
+Therefore, it is often responsible for the loss of jawbone mass and tooth loss as a consequence.